Levminer/authme/README.md

 ## Release cycle

--   Standard updates coming on Tuesdays if everything is going well and hotfix updates can come on Tuesdays, Thursdays or Saturdays if there is a problem that can not wait until the next Tuesday.
+-   Standard updates coming on Tuesdays if there is something to update and hotfix updates can come on Tuesdays, Thursdays or Saturdays if there is a problem that can not wait until the next Tuesday.
 -   More information at: [Security](https://github.com/Levminer/authme/security/policy)

 ## Project board